Japanese battleship Asahi: Design and description

+General characteristics

 Asahi's design was a modified version of the Formidable-class battleships of the Royal Navy, with two additional 6 in guns.
 The ship had an overall length of 425 ft 3 in, a beam of 75 ft, and a normal draught of 27 ft 3 in.
 She displaced 15200 LT at normal load.
 Asahi had a complete double bottom with 55 watertight compartments.
 Her hull was also subdivided into 223 watertight compartments.
 She was fitted as a flagship and her crew numbered about 773 officers and enlisted men, including the admiral's staff.

 The ship was powered by two vertical triple-expansion steam engines built by Humphrys, Tennant, each driving one propeller, using steam generated by 25 Belleville boilers at a working pressure of 17.03 bar.
 The engines were rated at 15000 ihp, using forced draught, and designed to reach a top speed of 18 kn although Asahi reached 18.3 kn from 16335 ihp during her sea trials on 23 March 1900.
 She carried a maximum of 2000 LT of coal which allowed her to steam for 9000 nmi at a speed of 10 kn.
 The ship was fitted with three steam-driven 4.8 kW dynamos.

+Armament

 Asahi's main battery consisted of the same four Elswick Ordnance Company 40-calibre twelve-inch guns used in all of Japan's preceding battleships.
 They were mounted in twin-gun turrets fore and aft of the superstructure.
 The hydraulically powered mountings allowed the guns to be loaded at all angles of traverse, at a fixed elevation of +13.5°.
 Each mount could traverse a total of 240 degrees.
 They fired 850 lb projectiles at a muzzle velocity of 2400 ft/s.

 The ship's secondary armament consisted of fourteen 40-calibre 6 in quick-firing (QF) guns mounted in casemates.
 Eight of these guns were positioned on the main deck and the other six guns were placed above them in the superstructure.
 They fired 100 lb shells at a muzzle velocity of 2300 ft/s.
 Protection against torpedo-boat attacks was provided by twenty QF 12-pounder 12 cwt guns.
 The 12-pounders fired 3 in, 12.5 lb projectiles at a muzzle velocity of 2359 ft/s.
 Lighter guns consisted of eight 47 mm three-pounder Hotchkiss guns and four 47-millimetre 2.5-pounder Hotchkiss guns.
 The former were mounted in the superstructure and the latter in the fighting tops.
 The three-pounder gun fired 3.19 lb projectiles at a muzzle velocity of 1927 ft/s, while the 2.5-pounder fired 2.5 lb shells at a muzzle velocity of 1420 ft/s.
 The ship was also equipped with four submerged 18-inch torpedo tubes, two on each broadside.